niklasamslgruber/EmojiKit/README.md

 git clone https://github.com/niklasamslgruber/EmojiKit
 ```

-To use `EomjiSourceKit` as a script from your Terminal, some further steps are required:
+To use `EmojiSourceKit` as a script from your Terminal, some further steps are required:

 1. Clone the repository and `cd` into it.
 2. Run `swift run -c release EmojiSourceKit` to build the package.